Ashley Carter: Alvechurch

 Following on from his release by Kidderminster Harriers, Carter joined Northern Premier League Division One South side Alvechurch on 12 May 2017 on a two-year contract.

 Nuneaton Borough

 Carter joined Conference North side Nuneaton Borough from Alvechurch on 28 June 2018.
 Carter still had a year to run on his contract with Alvechurch, but both clubs eventually agreed a deal for an undisclosed fee.

 Alvechurch

 On 14 November 2018, Carter re-joined Alvechurch.
 He made his second debut for the club on 17 November 2018, in a Southern League Premier Central fixture against St Neots Town, which Alvechurch won 3–2.

 Stourbridge

 Carter joined Stourbridge on 30 May 2019.

 Coalville Town

 In May 2023, he joined Coalville Town.

 Walsall Wood

 In May 2024, Carter joined Northern Premier League Division One Midlands club Walsall Wood.

 Bromsgrove Sporting

 On 10 October 2024, Carter joined Southern League Premier Division Central club Bromsgrove Sporting.

+Return to Stourbridge

+In January 2026, Carter joined Stourbridge for a second time, following former Bromsgrove manager Scott Adey-Linforth's return to the club.